Policies, Procedures & Forms

 Requests for Letter of Permission are initiated in the Student Center of Mosaic (see Letter of Permission Information below).

-If the desired/host university is outside of Canada, students MUST complete the Application for Letter of Permission at an International University and receive permission of the Faculty, prior to submitting the request in Mosaic.
+If the desired/host university is outside of Canada, students MUST complete the Application for Letter of Permission at an International University and receive permission from the Faculty, prior to submitting the request in Mosaic.

 The following conditions apply to all approved Letters of Permission:

-- A minimum grade of C- must be achieved to receive transfer credit.
+• A minimum grade of C- must be achieved to receive transfer credit.

-- Grades obtained in courses taken on Letter of Permission do not count towards the McMaster Grade Point Average (GPA).
+• Grades obtained in courses taken on Letter of Permission do not count towards the McMaster Grade Point Average (GPA).

-- Courses taken on a Letter of Permission do not count toward academic load for purposes of academic awards and, therefore, students must carry a full load at McMaster during the Fall and Winter Terms to be considered for Undergraduate In-course Academic Awards.
+• Courses taken on a Letter of Permission do not count toward academic load for purposes of academic awards and, therefore, students must carry a full load at McMaster during the Fall and Winter Terms to be considered for Undergraduate In-course Academic Awards.

 Search already approved course equivalencies here.